 We use Adjusted Net Income and Adjusted Diluted EPS to assess the performance of our business without the effects of the above-mentioned items, and we believe our investors and analysts also use these measures.
 We exclude these items because they affect the comparability of our financial results and could potentially distort the analysis of trends in business performance.
-The most comparable IFRS financial measures are net income and EPS.
+For the thirteen and twenty-six weeks ended July 2, 2022, Adjusted Net Income also excludes the \$10.0 million in insurance proceeds.
+The most comparable IFRS financial measures are net income and EPS

-The table below reconciles our Adjusted Net Income with measures that are found in our Consolidated Financial Statements:
+The table below reconciles our Adjusted Net Income with measures that are found in our Consolidated Financial Statements and calculates Adjusted Diluted EPS.